wooorm/markdown-rs/readme.md

 - [x] (1) Add examples to `CompileOptions` docs
 - [x] (3) Fix deep subtokenization
 - [x] (1) text in heading
+- [x] (1) Setext headings: can they be solved in content, or do they have to be solved in flow somehow

 ### Extensions